Student achievement soars

 Before 3rd grade parents write out their dreams for their child each year as they enroll them for school.
 That practice changes in third grade as parents begin to respond to a letter their child writes to them asking for a letter about their parental dreams for them and one story from their family history.

 The student is encouraged more as the years pass to write letters to additional people important in their lives such as relatives, grandparents, close family friends.
+During this process the student's view of writing, and the value of writing, will change.

 As the project evolves parents and the other letter writers will begin quietly planning forward each year thinking of the story they will share in next year’s letter.
 It will hopefully increase the frequency of families talking about their family history at home.